 Yosemite National Park Elevation and Trail Map

-This interactive map shows the contour lines of the Grand Canyon.
-Dark colors represent lower elevations.
-The map also shows rivers, roads, and trails around the canyon.
+This interactive map shows the contour lines of Yosemite National Park.
+Darker colors represent lower elevations.
+The map also indicates rivers, roads, and trails around the park.
 For more detail, zoom in.
 For names and facts, hover over the feature.
-For more information scroll down.
+For more information, scroll down.

 |Yosemite National Park|